FAQ

 How long will my framing take to do?

-We generally work to a three week turn-around but let us know if you have a deadline and we will do our best to meet it.
+We generally work to a two or three week turn-around but let us know if you have a deadline and we will do our best to meet it.
 If you are an artist framing a series of works for an exhibition it’s a good idea to give us a 6 week head start.
 We don’t need all your work but it’s a great idea to start talking about ideas and we can order in the materials we are going to need.

 Do I need to make an appointment?